swaroopsm/Console-Bitly/README.md

-## Tiny-Bitly
+## Console-Bitly
-		A console appplication for shortening URL's using bitly' API
+		A thin wrapper for the bit.ly API.